 Amniocentesis is considered a safe procedure.
 There is a small risk of fluid leakage

 from your vagina.
-You have a 1 in 400 chance that you may miscarry.
-Miscarriages can
+There is also a 1 in 400 chance that you may miscarry.
+Miscarriages

 or if you go into early labor.